 Scott Sager (Chair) was born in Milwaukee and grew up in Kenosha, Wisconsin.
 He received degrees in political science from Carthage College and Loyola University Chicago.
 He moved to Madison in 2005 while working for the Wisconsin State Legislature.
-Currently, Scott works at Nordic, a healthcare consulting firm, where he supports M&A efforts and leads strategic initiatives.
-Scott met his wife Katherine in a Blackhawk Life Group and they were married in 2007.
+Currently, Scott works at FarWell Management Consulting overseeing change management and growth strategy projects for various clients.
+Scott met his wife Katherine in a Blackhawk life group and they were married in 2007.
 They have two children, Ezra and Evangeline.

 Rick Badger is a native of Philadelphia, PA.
 He earned his B.A.
 Degree in Social Work and Government from Ohio University in 1976.
 After completing a one year program from Moody Bible Institute in Chicago, Il in 1978 and a Graduate Degree in Counseling Psychology from Wheaton College in 1983, he became an Ordained Minister and served congregations as an Associate Pastor & Senior Pastor in Illinois and Wisconsin for 34 years including 19 years as pastor of a Multi-Cultural Church (1998 – 2017).
 In 1989, he moved his family to Madison, WI to work as a Federal Probation Officer for Western Wisconsin.
 He retired from Federal Service in 2009 and is currently a Licensed Professional Counselor with Samaritan Counseling Center in Monona, WI.
 He and his wife, Deborah, are active in service to Blackhawk Church, he as a part of BAAM Leadership, she as a greeter/usher at afternoon services.
 Debroah has worked in nursing for over 30 years and is currently a job coach for dis-abled adults.
 The Badgers have four adult children and four grandchildren.

-Ella Mae Matsumura was born in San Francisco and completed her under-graduate degree at the University of California, Berkeley.
+Ella Mae Matsumura was born in San Francisco and completed her undergraduate degree at the University of California, Berkeley.
 Her husband, Kam-Wah (Kam) Tsui was born in Hong Kong.
-Ella Mae and Kam met in graduate school at the University of British Columbia in Vancouver and married in 1977.
+Ella Mae and Kam met in graduate school at the University of British Columbia in Vancouver, Canada and married in 1977.
 Their family includes one adult son and daughter-in-law.
-Kam and Ella Mae moved to Madison in the fall of 1980 when Kam joined the faculty in the Statistics Department at UW-Madison.
-In 1985, Ella Mae joined the Accounting Faculty in the UW-Madison School of Business, where she currently serves as Senior Associate Dean of Academic Programs.
+Kam and Ella Mae moved to Madison in the fall of 1980 when Kam joined the faculty in the Statistics Department at UW-Madison, where he worked until his retirement.
+In 1985, Ella Mae joined the Accounting Faculty in the UW-Madison School of Business, and served as the School of Business Senior Associate Dean of Academic Programs before retiring from the university in 2021.
 Ella Mae and Kam have been members of Blackhawk since 1980.
 Ella Mae served as a deaconess at Blackhawk and also served on the Finance Team and the Audit Team.
 Kam and Ella Mae share a love of music and reading.
 Ella Mae also enjoys gardening.

 Sue Nondahl grew up in Greendale, a suburb of Milwaukee.
 She met her husband Dave as an undergraduate at UW-Madison, and they started attending Blackhawk in the late 1970’s.
 They have two adult children and three grandchildren.
 Before retiring in 2016, Sue worked as a pediatrician at Associated Physicians Clinic in Madison, and Dave worked as a statistician for the UW Department of Ophthalmology and Visual Sciences.
 Sue has volunteered in Blackhawk’s children’s ministry for over 20 years, and she participated in two short-term mission trips to Honduras.
 Dave served as an elder at Blackhawk in the 1980’s and has volunteered in a variety of ministries including the Infrastructure Task Force, the Connections Team and One to One Care.
 Sue and Dave have previously served as marriage mentors and life group leaders, and they currently serve as life group hosts.
 They enjoy biking, reading and spending time with their grandchildren (when possible).